The John Cooper School: Athletics

+Indoor Spaces: The John Cooper School has a beautiful 25,000-square-foot Athletics Center (training, weight, and fitness rooms), 30,000-square-foot Dunlap Gymnasium (two courts for volleyball and basketball), and the Lower School-dedicated Austin Gymnasium.

+Outdoor Space: The John Cooper School has Pugh Field which is a lighted turf football and soccer field with a six-lane Pete Track.
+Field Family Diamond at Finnie Park, the lighted baseball field with indoor batting cage, the lighted Pisula Softball Field, and the four-court lighted Chenault Tennis Complex.

-Extracurricular Activities
+Extracurricular activities

 Extensive club, service, and leadership opportunities are offered at all grade levels.
-The school community contributes to the greater community through a wide variety club and service projects in all divisions as well as school-wide efforts such as the Habitat for Humanity Project that has partially funded and constructed Habitat homes each year since 1999, the Empty Bowls Project held each February to support and fund local hunger relief efforts, and the Dig Pink week held each October to raise funds and awareness for breast cancer.
+The school community contributes to club and service projects in all divisions as well as school-wide efforts such as the Habitat for Humanity Project that has partially funded and constructed Habitat homes each year since 1999, the Empty Bowls Project held each February to support and fund local hunger relief efforts, and the Dig Pink week held each October to raise funds and awareness for breast cancer.
 The Cooper Dig Pink fundraiser raised the most money in the nation in both 2015 and 2016.

-Cooper graduates have 100 percent college matriculation and are accepted to top colleges and universities, nationally and internationally.
-Seven students from the class of 2017 were named National Merit Semifinalists.